 Can you have too many tomatoes?
 Apparently so!
-Today I’m sharing a super simple way to freeze tomatoes and make tomato sauce for rainy days!
+Today I’m sharing a super simple way to freeze tomatoes, specifically how to freeze tomato sauce from fresh tomatoes.
+Save that delicious fresh tomato flavor for rainy days!
 It will take you around 15 minutes.

 Years ago, I remember my grandmother used to spend days canning fresh yummy tomatoes from her garden.

 She did it all: tomato juice, tomato sauce, canned whole tomatoes, even tomato jelly as crazy as it sounds.